Variable star: Alpha Cygni variables

-Alpha Cygni (α Cyg) variables are nonradially pulsating supergiants of spectral classes Bep to AepIa.
-Their periods range from several days to several weeks, and their amplitudes of variation are typically of the order of 0.1 magnitudes.
-The light changes, which often seem irregular, are caused by the superposition of many oscillations with close periods.
+Alpha Cygni (α Cyg) variables are nonradially pulsating supergiants of spectral classes B to A. Their periods range from several days to several weeks, and their amplitudes of variation are typically of the order of 0.1 magnitudes.
+The light changes, which often seem irregular, may be caused by the superposition of many oscillations with close periods.
+The progenitors of these stars have at least 14 solar masses.
+At least for the brighter members, these variables appear to have returned to the blue supergiant region of the H–R diagram after losing considerable mass as red supergiants.
 Deneb, in the constellation of Cygnus is the prototype of this class.

 Gamma Doradus variables

-Gamma Doradus (γ Dor) variables are non-radially pulsating main-sequence stars of spectral classes F to late A. Their periods are around one day and their amplitudes typically of the order of 0.1 magnitudes.
+Gamma Doradus (γ Dor) variables are non-radially pulsating main-sequence stars of spectral classes F to late A, with luminosity classes of IV-V or V. Their periods are 0.3 to 3 days and their amplitudes typically of the order of 0.1 magnitudes or less.
+This variable type occupies a narrow range near the low-luminosity part of the instability strip, which partially overlaps the range of Delta Scuti variables.
+The physical properties of Gamma Doradus variables are similar to long-period Delta Scuti variables.
+Their slow period and low amplitudes makes Gamma Doradus variables difficult to discover from the ground; most have been spotted by space missions.